InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ### Component Categories

-Each component may be conceptually classified under one or more of the following categories:
+A component may be conceptually classified under one or more of the following categories:

-- **Data Component**: Adds some properties to the entity.
+- **Data Component**: Adds some properties to the entity that other components may access and act upon.

-	> e.g.: A *PlayerInfoComponent* with "playerName" and "score" properties.
+	> e.g.: A *PlayerInfoComponent* with *name* and *score* properties.

+- **Visual Component**: A component that modifies the appearance of the SpriteKit node associated with its entity, or adds child nodes to it.

+	> e.g.: A *SpinComponent* that sets a sprite's color to green when added to the entity, changes the node's rotation in every frame, and sets the sprite's color to red when removed from the entity, or a *ThrustersEffectComponent* which draws a jet flame behind a spaceship.

-- **Logic Component**: Executes some code when added to an entity, during every frame, upon being removed from an entity, or in response to external/asynchronous events such as player input.
+- **Logic Component**: Executes some code every frame or at specific moments during an entity's lifetime: when added to the entity, upon being removed from an entity, or in response to external/asynchronous events such as player input.

+    > e.g.: A `TimeComponent` that keeps track of the seconds that have elapsed since the component was added to an entity.
+    >
+    > Components such as these, which execute some logic in every frame, must be added to a component system or updated manually in a scene's `update(_:)` method, otherwise they cannot perform their task.

 - **Coordinator Component**: A logic component that observes one or more components and uses that information to act upon other components.

-    > [TODO: example]

-- **Visual Component**: A logic component that mainly adds visual effects or child nodes to the SpriteKit node associated with the entity.

-	> e.g.: A *SpinComponent* that sets an entity's color to green when added to the entity, changes the entity's rotation a little in every frame, and sets the entity's color to red when removed from the entity.
+    > e.g.: A *PlayerInfoDisplayComponent* which is added to a scene, that searches the scene for an entity with a *PlayerInfoComponent*, and uses the properties of that data component to update the scene's *HUDComponent*.
+    >
+    > Such a design lets the *HUDComponent* remain a visual component which focuses on managing its graphics and labels, while letting other components decide what to display in the HUD, which may be player info, enemy info, or temporary alerts etc.

 - **Support/Utility Component**: Performs no action upon the entity on its own, but provides a set of methods and data to assist other components.